NightCrawlerProject/Nethunter-Chroot/README.md

 Fourth:
-Enter the pocohunter/nethunter app(depends which rom you downloaded) In the pocohunter/nethunter app select Kali Chroot Manager and click edit after that replace the word "kali-arm64" with "kalifs" and click ok, after that click install, type the location of the chroot you downloaded
+Enter the pocohunter/nethunter app(depends which rom you downloaded) In the pocohunter/nethunter app select Kali Chroot Manager, click install, type the location of the chroot you downloaded (kali-arm64-full.tar.xz)